 The bottom line is that in today’s world, transportation is a must, and a bicycle isn’t going to cut it.
 There’s demand for vehicles even in the face of a public health crisis.
 So, the fact that investors want to dive into the industry is a given.

-Best Automotive Stocks to Buy in 2021
+Best Automotive Stocks to Buy

 While the automotive industry is booming, not all stocks in the sector are created equal.
 Of course, there are legacy auto manufacturers like General Motors and Ford that act as strong, steady plays, and there are up-and-comers like Xpeng that offer incredible growth potential.